 Secret Sicily… a self-drive discovery

-Star of film and TV, and now its capital Palermo voted Italy’s Culture Capital for 2018, Sicily is never far from the spotlight.
+Star of film and TV, Sicily is never far from the spotlight.
 And rightly so says travel writer Alex Johnson, who finds this historic, cosmopolitan, southernmost Italian island ripe for self-drive discovery.

 The bright young things of the 18th century who whizzed around Europe on the Grand Tour tended not to reach Sicily, stopping at Naples and blaming rotten roads and a lack of decent hotels for not pushing on.
 It was very much their loss – it is hard to imagine a more multicultural, multifaceted destination.
 And for those considering a self-drive option, the good news is that the roads have improved quite a bit since 1783.

-What hasn’t changed is the cosmopolitan feel of the island, as underlined by the British Museum’s recent Sicily: Culture and Conquest exhibition.
+What hasn’t changed is the cosmopolitan feel of the island.
 Over the centuries it has developed a multinational and multifaith culture, smoothly assimilating Muslim, Christian, Greek, Roman, African, Arab and Norman civilisations.
 One of the greatest examples of this blending is the remarkable Palatine Chapel in the Palazzo Reale in Palermo.
 Not only does it contain breathtaking mosaics, it also has Norman and Arabic architecture, which sit side by side beneath a Byzantine dome, while typically Muslim designs are used to form Christian cross symbols.

 Indeed, it’s hard to fathom why the Grand Tourists didn’t venture further south.
 They would certainly have been fascinated by the Valle dei Templi in Agrigento, a collection of seven magnificent Doric temples dating back to the fifth century BC – though on a ridge rather than in a valley – and recognised by Unesco as a major heritage site.
 For temples in a wilder landscape and with fewer tourists, try the equally impressive Selinunte, an hour’s drive north along the coast.

-Any list of ‘must sees’ will naturally include Mount Etna, Europe’s largest active volcano (it is actually erupting as I write this article).
+Any list of ‘must sees’ will naturally include Mount Etna, Europe’s largest active volcano.
 A cable car takes you up to around the 2,500-metre mark and then it’s a two-hour walk to the crater.
 Nice view from the top, though nippy even in summer.
 And if you’re looking for souvenirs of your visit to take home, the local Etna Rosso wine has become very popular.
 Oenophiles might also want to join a course or take a tour at the Etna Wine School.

 In fact, Sicily’s wine and cuisine are two of its major attractions – the olive oil is especially delicious (chef Giorgio Locatelli owns some groves in Agrigento) and while there are Michelin-starred restaurants dotted around the island, the street food is absolutely scrumptious.
 You’ll find fried food stalls (friggitorie) everywhere – especially in Palermo’s Vucciria, Ballarò and Il Capo markets, which have rather a souk-like feel to them – selling a huge range of favourites including panelle (chickpea fritters, served in a bun), arancini (rice balls stuffed with a range of fillings) and sfincione (an oily pizza with a very thick, spongy base, often with anchovies and caciocavallo cheese on top).
 For the strong of stomach, there is pani ca meusa – beef spleen deep fried in lard, then turned into a sandwich.
 Giuseppe ‘Pippo’ Basile in the Vucciria market is said to be one of its finest purveyors but, hand on heart, I can’t offer a first-hand report.
 A bit less worrying are babbaluci – snails that are eaten straight from their shell.